rapha-carvalho/regressor_utils_python/README.md

 # Regressor error metrics
-This is a class that stores functions to evaluate a machine learning regressor's performance, such as:
+This is a class that stores functions to evaluate a Random Forest regressor.
-- Random Forest;
-- Decision Tree;
-- RANSAC;
-- Etc.

 The errors calculated in this class are:
 - ISE: In-sample error